AHernanData/Economy-Simulation/README.md

 # Economy-Simulation
 ### An economy simulator to be run from the console.
+Latest version found in the Build 0.3 folder - 0.3.6

 Note: I created this project early on to see what I could do with Python.
 It is far from best practice, has a few unused elements, needs quite a bit of commentation, and serves mainly as a prototype.
 I may come back to revamp much of it in the future.